ligato/docs/docs/user-guide/agentctl.md

 agentctl service call SERVICE METHOD
 ```

+---

 ### Metrics

-Use this command to collect and view run-time metrics.
+Use this command to collect and view runtime metrics.
 ```
 Usage:	agentctl metrics [options] COMMAND